What Makes a Job "High-Risk" in the Eyes of Insurers?

 2. Specialized High-Risk Life Insurance Carriers

-If you've been declined by traditional underwriters, guaranteed issue life insurance requires no medical exam and no occupational questionnaire — approval is guaranteed regardless of your job.
-The trade-offs are smaller coverage amounts (typically $25,000–$50,000) and higher premiums per dollar of coverage.
-Simplified issue policies fall in between — they ask a few health questions but skip the full exam and are a viable option for moderate-risk occupations.
+If you've been declined by traditional underwriters, guaranteed issue life insurance requires no medical exam and no occupational questionnaire.
+Approval is guaranteed regardless of your job.
+The trade-offs are smaller coverage amounts (typically $25,000 to $50,000) and higher premiums per dollar of coverage.
+Simplified issue policies fall in between.
+They ask a few health questions but skip the full exam and are a viable option for moderate-risk occupations.

 Tips for Getting Affordable Coverage

-- Maintain excellent health — strong blood pressure, healthy weight, and a clean record can offset some occupational risk.
+- Maintain excellent health.
+Strong blood pressure, healthy weight, and a clean record can offset some occupational risk through "table shave" programs that some carriers now offer.

 Frequently Asked Questions